 Braveheart to Bond: Explore some of Scotland’s stunning film locations with the Caravan and Motorhome Club

-With membership starting from just £51 per year for two people, why not take advantage of the year round benefits and set off on a Scottish adventure?
+Why not take advantage of the year round benefits of membership and set off on a Scottish adventure?

 Here are six of the Club’s idyllic sites with a famous connection to explore in 2018:

 Set at the bottom of the rugged slopes of Beinn Eighe and along the shores of Glen Docherty, Kinlochewe Club Site is somewhat famous on the network.
 The Site played host to the stars of 2007 romantic fantasy film Stardust; including Robert de Niro and Michelle Pfeiffer, when it was used as a base camp for filming in this beautiful region.
 Kinlochewe offers a slower pace of life and is a great spot to wind down after a busy day outdoors exploring the surrounding mountains.
 This Site is also popular with bird lovers trying to get a glimpse of the golden Eagle at nearby Beinn Eighe National Nature Reserve.

 From £18.70 per standard pitch per night based on two adults sharing

 Cairngorm National Park: Brave